kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 Note that the easiest way to use Kaltura's Web Video Player is to build a player using [Kaltura's Universal Studio](https://knowledge.kaltura.com/node/1148), which provides a user-friendly UI for building and customizing the player.

+## Kaltura's Web Video Player SDK

+Kaltura's Web Video Player SDK enables users to deliver videos with HTML5 and provide the fastest viewing experience on any device, while maintaining all of the same features and a consistent CSS/HTML player design.
+The SDK enables delivery of HTML5 with Chromeless components for iOS and Android.

 ## Key Advantages of the Kaltura Web Video Player

 The key advantages of the Kaltura Web Video Players include: